mahmoodr/tvhplayer_wiki/User-Guide.md

 ## Overview

 TVHPlayer is a user-friendly application designed for streaming and recording live TV content.
-It integrates with [Tvheadend](https://tvheadend.org/), a popular open-source TV streaming server, to deliver live TV to your devices and schedule recordings.
+It uses [Tvheadend](https://tvheadend.org/), a popular open-source TV streaming server, as its backend to deliver live TV to your PC and schedule recordings.

 :warning: TVHplayer doesn't provide any built-in server.
 You must set up your own server to use this app.